quixotic120/SilentStepStick/docu/FAQ.md

 ## Why is the TMC2100 chip on the bottom PCB side?
-The TMC2100 chip has a thermal pad on the bottom which is soldered to the PCB.
-So the thermal resistance via the chip bottom is better than the top.
+The TMC2100/TMC2130 chip has a thermal pad on the bottom which is soldered to the PCB.
+So the thermal resistance via the chip bottom is better than via the top.
 That is why the chip is on the bottom PCB side.
 A heat sink can be placed directly on the PCB.
 Further infos [here](https://www.youtube.com/watch?time_continue=145&v=mYuZqx8xwTg).